matryer/PathKit/README.md

 #### snapStartPointToTolerance = YES

 Settings `snapStartPointToTolerance` to `YES` will cause the start point to be snapped to the nearest grid point as specified by the tolerance size.
 This ensures that your paths will strictly adhear to the grid.

+## Troubleshooting

+If you're getting `unrecognized selector sent to instance` for `UIBezierPath smoothedPath`, you need to make sure you have set `-all_load` in the *Other Linker Flags* build setting.